Biden Wants The Fed To Help Close Racial Economic Gaps. How Would That Work?

 However, that unemployment rate obscures some wide gaps.
 For example, Black and Hispanic unemployment have been consistently higher than white and Asian unemployment.
 In fact, the Black unemployment rate in recent years has been just under twice as high as the total unemployment rate.

-"Based on historical relationships, a 4% overall rate translates into something like an 8% overall rate for Blacks, and that's a recessionary unemployment rate," said Jared Bernstein, who was Chief Economist to Vice President Biden and is familiar with Biden's current proposals.
+"Based on historical relationships, a 4% overall rate translates into something like an 8% overall rate for Blacks, and that's a recessionary unemployment rate," said Jared Bernstein, who was chief economist to Vice President Biden and is familiar with Biden's current proposals.
 Bernstein also co-wrote a June paper that advocated for the Fed shrinking racial gaps.

 Bernstein makes the case that the Fed could keep monetary policy loose without sparking runaway inflation.
 Unemployment was at historically low levels before the pandemic, but it didn't appear to be sending prices spiking upward.

 All of that might mean the Fed would decide to hold interest rates lower for longer, Bernstein said.
-The hope would be that more of the the (disproportionately Black and Hispanic) people remaining unemployed are hired, without inflation also increasing.
+The hope would be that more of the (disproportionately Black and Hispanic) people remaining unemployed are hired, without inflation also increasing.

 In addition, Biden is proposing that the Fed talk more about racial gaps.
 Specifically, he would want to amend the Federal Reserve Act so that when the Fed chair goes to Capitol Hill to report on the economy (as the chair is required by law to do), they would also report on racial gaps.

-Those gaps go well beyond jobs; America has some gaping wealth disparities. the median white family has 10 times the wealth of the median Black family and 8 times that of the median Hispanic family, according to Fed data.
+Those gaps go well beyond jobs; America has some gaping wealth disparities.
+The median white family has 10 times the wealth of the median Black family and 8 times that of the median Hispanic family, according to Fed data.

 For his part, President Trump has touted the record-low unemployment levels that Black and Hispanic Americans hit pre-pandemic as proof that his economic policies benefit people of color.
 However, in recent weeks, he has also used the rollback of a housing policy designed to combat bias in an apparent attempt to play on white voters' presumed racist fears.